10D English Daybook

 |

-Learning Goal: How to write an effective thesis
+Goal: How to write an effective thesis statement.
+How to write an effective

-including MLA, words not to use, structure, voice ,and style Hand out essay
+voice ,and style Hand out essay outline,

-outline, graphic
+graphic

-organizer, essay checklist, exemplar outlines,
+organizer, essay checklist, exemplar

-Lord of the Flies - sample intro, body paragraph, R
+- sample intro, body

 & J sample intro body, conclusion (graphic organizer),